dseright/100daysofcode/log.md

 **Today's Progress**: CS50 pset6.
 Almost finished similarities algorithm.

 **Thoughts**: Really did not want to code today.
 And now I've done an hour more than I intended.
 I have something that barely functions, definitely some bugs I need to work out but I'm much further along than when I started.
 It's mostly figuring out this minimal values thing....and I think I fixed that bug.
 I had to try one more thing while writing this down.
 I should hopefully be onto the web aspect of the pset now.

+### Day 5: January 18, 2018

+**Today's Progress**: CS50 pset6.
+Got the matrix displaying on web using jinja2 and flask.

+**Thoughts**: Took a while to figure out what jinja2 was doing and how to get it to cooperate.
+But I picked through the docs and slowly it started to make sense.
+The A-ha moment came when I finally realized python loops are truly different and I wasn't iterating a number from 0 my counter was literally the character from the string I had told it to iterate over.
+If that makes any sense.
+I'm very tired.
+But I'm very happy I still put in my work before bed.